What is a RIF? How is it different from a layoff?

 How Quest Outplacement Can Help

 According to the American Management Association and Institute for Corporate Productivity, U.S. employers spend an average of $3,589 per displaced employee.
-Comparatively, our programs are very affordable, starting at only $995 per displaced employee.
+Comparatively, our programs are very affordable, starting at only $995 per exiting employee.

-- Personalized, one-on-one consultation time
+- personalized, one-on-one consultation time with a career coach

 - a minimum of 3 months of support